eatyourpeas/checktick/docs/surveys.md

 Questions live inside a single group.
 When you add a question, the builder automatically associates it with the group you have open.
 Moving a question to another group updates that association immediately—there is no detached “question bank.”
 If you delete a group, its questions are also deleted.
 This ensures that every question always has a clear place in the survey hierarchy.

-You can bulk import questions when you already have content drafted.
-Uploading Markdown via the bulk upload option lets you specify groups and questions in a single document: top-level headings become groups, and nested headings/items become questions.
-After import you can continue refining groups and questions in the builder UI.
+You can use Text Entry when you already have content drafted.
+Text Entry lets you specify groups and questions in a single text document: top-level headings become groups, and nested headings/items become questions.
+After import you can continue refining groups and questions in the Question Builder.

 ## Question types